Download this example as a Jupyter notebook or a Python script.

 Next, apply secondary processes to materials.
 These are added sequentially to the list of processes on the material object, in the same order as defined by the step_order field.

 MaterialProcessingStep processes from the external data source are mapped to Process with a MassRemoved dimension type.
-For this type of processes, the environmental impact is calculated based on the mass of material removed.
+For these processes, the environmental impact is calculated based on the mass of material removed.

 [15]: